andrewpratt64/HM3MapGenerator/README.txt

 THIS IS A VERY EARLY VERSION!

-License info in LICENSE.txt and in external_licenses folder test.entity by Notex link: https://github.com/Notexe/test.entity
-Info on installing Blender addons: https://docs.blender.org/manual/en/latest/editors/preferences/addons.html
+License information is in LICENSE.txt and in external_licenses folder test.entity by Notex link: https://github.com/Notexe/test.entity Information on installing Blender addons: https://docs.blender.org/manual/en/latest/editors/preferences/addons.html

-WARNING:
-	I have noticed crashes in rare cases, most likely when the npc is alerted.
-	Hopefully I will have a fix for this in the near future.
+NOTE FOR MOST RECENT UPDATE:
+	In the files in the "og_json" directory, many entities from the original test.entity have "DISABLED_" prepended to their name, their types set to zentity, and their non-essential properties removed.
+This is just a placeholder for until property types that refer to other entities is supported.

 Installation: